hasan75/hit-the-trail-website-client/README.md

 ---

-## Hit The Trail is a webApp project, which is given as an assignment project t0o fulfill the requirements of Programming Hero Assignment 10.
+## Hit The Trail is a webApp project, which is given as an assignment project to fulfill the requirements of Programming Hero Assignment 10.

 # [Deploy or Live Link of the Website](https://hit-the-trail-react.web.app/)